apache/activemq-artemis/docs/user-manual/en/paging.md

 The system should keep at least one paged file in memory caching ahead reading messages.
 Also every active subscription could keep one paged file in memory.
 So, if your system has too many queues it is recommended to minimize the page-size.

+## Page Limits and Page Full Policy

+Since version `2.28.0` is possible to configure limits on how much data is paged.
+This is to avoid a single destination using the entire disk in case their consumers are gone.

+You can configure either `page-limit-bytes` or `page-limit-messages`, along with `page-full-policy` on the address settings limiting how much data will be recorded in paging.

+If you configure `page-full-policy` as DROP, messages will be simplify dropped while the clients will not get any exceptions, while if you configured FAIL the producers will receive a JMS Exception for the error condition.

 ## Example